elieling/flowtigs/README.md

 ## Running flowtigs

+The input of flowtigs should be a file in the same format as the output of [bcalm](https://github.com/GATB/bcalm) or [ggcat](https://github.com/algbio/ggcat).
+An example can be seen [here]([https://github.com/elieling/flowtigs-data](https://github.com/elieling/flowtigs-data/tree/main/output_of_ggcat)).

-Clone this project
+Clone this project with the following commands
 ```
 git clone https://github.com/elieling/flowtigs.git
 cd flowtigs
 ```
-Run flowtigs with the folowing code in the project directory
+Then, run flowtigs with the folowing code in the project directory
 ```
 flowtigs --input "<input file>" -k <k> -t <threshold> --output "<output file>"
 ```